greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/proxy-ic.html.md

 ### <a id="set_proxy_address"></a>Setting the Interconnect Proxy Addresses

-Set the `gp_interconnect_proxy_addresses` parameter to specify the proxy ports for the master and segment instances.
+Set the `gp_interconnect_proxy_addresses` parameter to specify the proxy ports for the coordinator and segment instances.
 The syntax for the value has the following format and you must specify the parameter value as a single-quoted string.

 ```
 <db_id>:<cont_id>:<seg_address>:<port>[, ... ]
 ```

-For the master, standby master, and segment instance, the first three fields, db\_id, cont\_id, and seg\_address can be found in the [gp\_segment\_configuration](../../ref_guide/system_catalogs/gp_segment_configuration.html) catalog table.
-The fourth field, port, is the proxy port for the Greenplum master or a segment instance.
+For the coordinator, standby coordinator, and segment instance, the first three fields, db\_id, cont\_id, and seg\_address can be found in the [gp\_segment\_configuration](../../ref_guide/system_catalogs/gp_segment_configuration.html) catalog table.
+The fourth field, port, is the proxy port for the Greenplum coordinator or a segment instance.

 -   db\_id is the `dbid` column in the catalog table.
 -   cont\_id is the `content` column in the catalog table.